ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 The String Field
 ================

-When a test case object matches the current screen, the mouse Action will be executed, and then the contents of the :guilabel:`String` field will be typed out as a sequence of keystrokes, one at a time, to the active window which has the focus when the test case object matches the screen.
+When a component in a test case object matches an area currently onscreen, its *Action* will be executed, and then the contents of its :guilabel:`String` field will be typed out as a sequence of keystrokes, one at a time, to the window in focus when the test case object matched.

 .. image:: images/ad_action_string_sized.png
    :class: image-boxshadow